Multi-Spectral Reflection Matrix for Ultra-Fast 3D Label-Free Microscopy

-\alex{To that aim, }we report on a measurement of the multi-spectral reflection matrix at a much higher frame rate (${Fps} \sim 10^{9}$ voxels.s$^{-1}$), with a 3D imaging demonstration on an \textit{ex-vivo} opaque cornea at a resolution of \alex{0.29} $\mu$m and \alex{0.5} $\mu$m in the transverse and axial directions, respectively.
+\alex{To that aim, }we report on a measurement of the multi-spectral reflection matrix at a much higher frame rate (${Fps} \sim \corr{5} .10^{9}$ voxels.s$^{-1}$), with a 3D imaging demonstration on an \textit{ex-vivo} opaque cornea at a resolution of \alex{0.29} $\mu$m and \alex{0.5} $\mu$m in the transverse and axial directions, respectively.
 The experimental set up combines a \alex{Fourier-domain full-field OCT (FD-FF-OCT)} setup~\cite{povazay_full-field_2006, hillmann_efficient_2012,Auksorius2020} with a coherent multi-illumination scheme.
 Capable of recording a polychromatic reflection matrix of {$10^{10}$} coefficients in less than 1 s with an ultra-fast camera, this device is fully compatible with future \textit{in-vivo} applications.
-As in \alex{FD-FF-OCT}, a spectral Fourier transform and numerical refocusing can provide a 3D image of the sample for each incident wave-front~\cite{povazay_full-field_2006, hillmann_efficient_2012,Auksorius2020} but, as expected, multiple scattering is shown to strongly hamper the imaging process.
+As in \alex{FD-FF-OCT}, a frequency Fourier transform and numerical refocusing can provide a 3D image of the sample for each incident wave-front~\cite{povazay_full-field_2006, hillmann_efficient_2012,Auksorius2020} but, as expected, multiple scattering is shown to strongly hamper the imaging process.
 A coherent compound of images obtained for each illumination in post-processing can then provide a digital confocal image but its resolution and contrast are drastically affected by sample-induced aberrations.
-Interestingly, reflection matrix imaging (RMI) can go beyond by decoupling input and output focusing points at each time-of-flight.
-A focused reflection matrix is synthesized and measures the cross-talk between each point inside the sample.
-While previous works only considered focusing points at the same depth~\cite{badon_smart_2016,kang_high-resolution_2017,badon_distortion_2020,yoon_laser_2020}, we show here that their axial scan gives access to a self-portrait of the light focusing process.
-A minimization of the point spread function extension enables an autofocus process at each depth of the sample.
-Finally, a compensation of transverse aberrations is performed by means of a local analysis of wave distortions~\cite{Najar2023}.
-A digital clearing of \alex{long-scale} refractive index heterogeneities is thus applied and a three-dimensional image of the sample is obtained with an optimized contrast and close-to-ideal resolution throughout the volume.
+Interestingly, reflection matrix imaging (RMI) can go beyond by decoupling input and output focusing points at each time-of-flight. \corr{A focused and time-gated reflection matrix is synthesized.
+It contains the impulse responses between virtual sources and detectors conjugated with each voxel inside the sample.} While previous works only considered \corr{focusing points} at the same depth~\cite{badon_smart_2016,kang_high-resolution_2017,badon_distortion_2020,yoon_laser_2020}, we show here that their axial scan gives access to a self-portrait of light propagation inside the sample. \corr{The focusing process can then be guided by this reflection point spread function, thereby allowing an optimized compensation of defocus aberrations} at each depth of the sample, even in presence of multiple scattering. \corr{Finally, transverse aberrations can be tackled by means of a local analysis of wave distortions, as initially proposed with ultrasound~\cite{Bureau2023} and recently transposed to optics~\cite{Najar2023}.
+However, while those previous works implied a complex multi-scale analysis of wave distortions, the prior compensation of defocus aberrations here enables a direct and local correction of transverse aberrations.} A digital clearing of refractive index heterogeneities is thus applied and a three-dimensional image of the sample is obtained with an optimized contrast and close-to-ideal resolution throughout the volume.
+The ability of RMI in addressing forward multiple scattering paths is finally investigated by considering the imaging of a resolution target through a more opaque region of the cornea.

 { \textbf{Results}}

 {\textbf{Recording the Multi-Spectral Reflection Matrix.}}